weronikaolejniczak/colors-game/README.md

 - **Styling**

-The styling approach that I chose for this project is **CSS-in-JS** in React.
-It facilitates project scaling.
+The styling approach that I chose for this project is **CSS-in-JS** in React with the help of **Aphrodite**.
+It facilitates project scaling and building in accordance with DRY principle.

 </br>